huggingface/blog/evaluation-structured-outputs.md

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/leaderboards-evaluation/dottxt-structured_output-ex-7.png)

-For this next experiment we are specifically we using the ‘diamond’ subset which represents curated and cleaned up high quality questions.
+For this next experiment we are specifically using the ‘diamond’ subset which represents curated and cleaned up high quality questions.
 Of the 198 questions in this dataset we reserve 8 for n-shot prompting (though only ever used the first 5), and then evaluated on the remaining 190 questions.

-Visualized below we can see a grid resenting the accuracy achieved for all the possible combinations for shot seed and *n*, for the two models, both without (left) and with (right) structured generation.
+Visualized below we can see a grid representing the accuracy achieved for all the possible combinations for shot seed and *n*, for the two models, both without (left) and with (right) structured generation.

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/leaderboards-evaluation/dottxt-structured_output-ex-9.png)